-We were originally conceived by Pfizer as an innovative way to advance investigational therapies that may hold significant promise for underserved patients, and Freda Lewis-Hall, M.D., DFAPA, the former Executive Vice President and Chief Medical Officer of Pfizer, is a member of our board of directors.
+We were originally conceived by Pfizer as an innovative way to advance investigational therapies that may hold significant promise for underserved patients.
 Pfizer initially made an equity investment and also contributed royalty- and milestone-bearing product licenses, including for our two lead product candidates, nirogacestat and mirdametinib.